 Can You Put Running Shoes in the Washing Machine?

-1. Sprinkle a liberal amount of baking soda in each shoe the night before—this will help to eliminate any odor.
+1. Sprinkle a liberal amount of baking soda in each shoe the night before – that will help eliminate any odors.
 Remove the powder in the morning.

-2. Take out the shoelaces and put them in their mesh laundry bag—this will prevent them from getting tangled.
+2. Take out the shoelaces and put them in a mesh bag – that will keep them together and prevent them from becoming tangled.

-3. Wipe off as much dirt and mud as possible from the surface of the shoes with an old toothbrush or a soft-bristled brush.
+3. Wipe off as much dirt and mud as possible from the surface using an old toothbrush or a soft bristle brush.
 Do the same with the sole of the shoe.

 4. Place the running shoes in their own mesh laundry bag before loading them into the machine.

-5. Add a few towels into the washer.
-They will not only balance the load but will prevent the shoes from slamming against the inside, which can cause damage.
+5. Add a few towels to the washer.
+They will not only balance the load but will also prevent the shoes from slamming against the inside, which can damage the washer.

-6. Add half a scoop of ACTIVE detergent.
-Run the machine on a cold, delicate cycle.
-Avoid using hot water.
+6. Add half a scoop of ACTIVE Detergent and run a gentle cycle with cold water.
+Avoid using hot or warm water.

 The Best Ways to Remove Stains From Your Running Shoes